upros/brski-cloud/draft-friel-anima-brski-cloud.md

 ## Pledge - Cloud Registrar TLS Establishment Details

 The pledge MUST use an Implicit Trust Anchor database (see {{?RFC7030}}) to authenticate the cloud registrar service as described in {{?RFC6125}}.
-The pledge MUST NOT establish a provisional TLS connection (see BRSKI secetion 5.1) with the cloud registrar.
+The pledge MUST NOT establish a provisional TLS connection (see BRSKI section 5.1) with the cloud registrar.

 The cloud registrar MUST validate the identity of the pledge by sending a TLS CertificateRequest message to the pledge during TLS session establishment.
 The cloud registrar MAY include a certificate_authorities field in the message to specify the set of allowed IDevID issuing CAs that pledges may use when establishing connections with the cloud registrar.